d3ru/FShell/README_HowToBuild.txt

 The platforms are (at time of writing):

 s60\3rd_edition     For any S60 3rd edition phone.
+Builds an open signed SIS file. s60\5th_edition     In theory, for 5th edition phones.
+In practice, probably broken. s60\minigui         Internal Nokia platform.
+Only useful if you can build ROMs and have access to Nokia internal baselines. s60\tb92            "               "               "               "               "               " s60\mcl             "               "               "               "               "               "
+ncp                 "               "               "               "               "               "
-Builds an open signed SIS file.
-For more info see: s60\5th_edition     For any S60 5th edition or later phone, including the N8.
-Builds an open signed SIS file. s60\minigui         Internal Nokia platform.
-Only useful if you can build ROMs and have access to Nokia internal baselines. s60\tb92            Internal Nokia platform.
-Either you know what it is or you shouldn't be using it. ncp                 Internal Nokia platform.
-Either you know what it is or you shouldn't be using it. sf\2                Full GUI build for any ROM build using S^2 sf\3                Full GUI build for any ROM build using S^3 or later, including beagle board and QEMU sf\3tshell          Textshell-only build for S^3 or later, supports QEMU and beagleboard
+sf\2                Full GUI build for any ROM build using S^2 sf\3                Full GUI build for any ROM build using S^3 or later, including beagle board and QEMU sf\3tshell          Textshell-only build for S^3 or later, supports QEMU and beagleboard